dhbradshaw/ProjectEulerFastRust/README.md

 The code here is simple.
 It only uses a small subset of what Rust has to offer.
 But that small subset was enough to let me solve interesting problems in interesting ways and achieve speeds that I'm proud of.

-The point I'm trying to make is that while there is a ton to learn, you don't need to learn everything to do something interesting.
-It's worthwhile finding a useful subset of a new tool and then expanding your knowledge as the need arises.
+The point I'm trying to make is that a beginner doesn't need to get discouraged.
+While there is a ton to learn, you don't need to learn everything to do something interesting.
+It's worthwhile finding a useful subset of a new tool and then expanding your knowledge as the need arises (or as you find excuses).

 ### 8. Math is faster than string formatting.

 I gradually moved over to handling as much number manipulation as possible using math instead of using string formatting.
 Use modulus rather than getting the last character of a stringified number, for example.

-### 9. Math on built in types is faster than using BigInt or similar libraries.
+### 9. Math on built-in types is faster than using BigInt or similar libraries.

-Rust has a BigInt library that's handy.
-But if you want fast Euler Rust solutions and if it's feasible, then it's better to use math to avoid working with it.
+Rust has a BigInt/BigUint library called num.
+It's handy.
+But if you want fast Euler Rust solutions and if it's feasible, then it's probably faster to use math to avoid working with it.

 ## Contributors
 Only me :-(.